smartdevcode/laravel-s/README.md

         if ($this->i >= 10) { // Run 10 times only
             \Log::info(__METHOD__, ['stop', $this->i, microtime(true)]);
             $this->stop(); // Stop this cron job
-            // Set the second parameter true to deliver task in CronJob, but NOT support callback finish() of task.
             // Deliver task in CronJob, but NOT support callback finish() of task.
             // Note:
             // 1.Set parameter 2 to true